-As per Article 44 of the By-Laws and Article 125 of the Saudi Companies Regulation, the Company is required to transfer 10% of its net profit to establish and fund the statutory reserves before declaration of dividend until the amount of statutory reserves is equal to the half of the paid up capital of the Company, at which point the Ordinary General Assembly shall have the right to discontinue the allocation.
+As per Article 44 of the By-Laws and Article 125 of the old Saudi Companies Regulation, the Company is required to transfer 10% of its net profit to establish and fund the statutory reserves before declaration of dividend until the amount of statutory reserves is equal to the half of the paid up capital of the Company, at which point the Ordinary General Assembly shall have the right to discontinue the allocation.
+However as per Article 129 of the New Companies Regulation, the Company shall have the right to discontinue the allocation, once the amount of statutory reserves is equal to 30% of paid up capital of the Company, by way of an Ordinary General Assembly meeting.